GISLab-ELTE/PointCloudTools/README.md

 How to use
 ------------

-On build of the *CloudTools* and *AHN* solutions, the following executables will be available:
+On build of repository, the following executables will be available:
 ```
 dem_compare
 dem_filter